Academical Choir of Nizhny Novgorod State Linguistic University: History

 Songs in various languages of the world make up the majority of and are an integral part of the choir's repertoire.
 Through many years, the choir has performed songs in more than 50 languages, such as French, English, German, Italian, Latin, Japanese, Korean, Basque, Spanish, Greek, Turkish, Hebrew, Hindi, Balinese, Ukrainian, Polish, Czech, Latvian, Georgian, Tamil, etc.

-Every year the choir consistently makes guest appearance in Europe and in cities of Russia.
-The LUNN Choir is a laureate and winner of Grand Prix awards in Italy, France, Germany, Spain, the Czech Republic, Austria, Hungary, Poland, Ukraine and Russia.
-Over recent years, the choir has been actively participating in joint choral meetings with its sister-choirs.
-There were touring concert programs in Riga, Minsk, Prague, St. Petersburg, Vladimir, Yaroslavl, Kirov, Kazan, Arzamas and other cities.

-Currently, there are students of all years of education and all faculties of the university in the choir.
-The repertoire includes choral literature of Russian and foreign classics, national music from different peoples around the world, opera choirs, numbers from musicals, religious music.

 In November 2018, LUNN Choir became the chief institutor of the International Choir Assembly "Coro di Linguisti", which unites student choirs of linguistic universities from Nizhny Novgorod, Moscow (student chapel choir "Musica Linguae" at the premises of Moscow State Linguistic University) and Minsk (student choir "CANTUS JUVENTAE" at the premises of Minsk State Linguistic University).